scikit-learn-contrib/skope-rules/README.md

 twice with a different symbol).

 Each leave defines a set of rules.
-The algorithm just take the best rule in each leave in terms of OOB f1-score.
+The algorithm just selects the best rule in each leave in terms of OOB f1-score.
 It remains a few and heterogeneous rules.

 See the `AUTHORS.rst <AUTHORS.rst>`_ file for a list of contributors.